 When Is Otoplasty Done?

 In children, the surgery is preferably done before they begin school to avoid classroom teasing and “nicknames,” but it can be done at any age.
 By the age of six, the ears have reached about 90 percent of their adult size, so little growth of the ears occurs after this time.
 Because the anterior halves of the head develop embryologically from two sides, the two ears are rarely identical prior to surgery.
-If they are not, chances are there will also be some differences in them after surgery.
+If they are not, chances are there will also be some differences in them after otoplasty in Gulf Shores.

 The predisposition to have protruding ears tends to run throughout a family tree, although with a varying degree of penetration.
 In some cases, an entire generation may be skipped.
 Some family members will have ears that look fairly normal, but others will have one or usually both ears that protrude, at least to some degree.
 Even if only one ear appears to protrude excessively, it is usually necessary to correct both in order to get the desired surgical result.